plinkysynth/plinky-site/README.md

 # plinky-site

 This is the website for [www.plinkysynth.com](https://www.plinkysynth.com).
-It is deployed on Netlify, and this website is from the default template for setting up a [Sapper](https://github.com/sveltejs/sapper) project.
+It is deployed on Github Pages, and this website is from the default template for setting up a [Sapper](https://github.com/sveltejs/sapper) project.
 Typescript is (lightly) used.

 ## Running the project locally